giantruy/deliverance-26.2-v0.1/README.md

 # Deliverance Mod

-A Minecraft mod that expands the world with new tools, weapons, blocks, and a deep lore-driven crafting system.
+This is a Minecraft mod that expands the world with new tools, weapons, blocks, and a deep lore-driven crafting system.
+Deliverance is a mod that tries to build and create lore for the Minecraft world, bringing in many characters that you already know.
-📖 Overview

-Deliverance is a lore-rich Minecraft mod that introduces a new progression system centered around Runestone and the legendary Staffan's Crafter.
-The mod tells the story of four ancient beings—Staffan, Sandra, Harald Bane, and Mark Canute—whose powers were split and sealed into powerful artifacts.
-Your journey is to uncover these artifacts and wield their power.

 Mod ID: deliverance,
 API: Fabric

-## 🔥 Features
+## Features

-    Staffan's Crafter – special crafting table for legendary items.
+Custom crafting: Staffan's Crafting Table is the main crafting table for most special items in this mod!

-    Cursed Lectern – feed it Runestone to weaken nearby mobs.

-    Runestone tools – diamond‑level gear upgraded via smithing template.

-    4 legendary artifacts – unbreakable weapons tied to ancient beings.

-    Classic blocks – nostalgic grass, dirt, stone, logs, etc.

-    2 new mobs – Savage and Shatterguard.

-    Story Book – tells the lore of the Great Partition.
+New lore-rich items: Go around your world and find different structures that have custom, vanilla+ (even overpowered) items!
+New music disc!
+New custom dimension and biomes!
+And more!

+Goals:
+- A boss fight,
+- Custom villager npc
+- More weapons and blocks
+- More procedurally generated structures
+- and even more.

+- This project is currently half on hiatus, due to me being busy.

 ### Crafting the Staffan's Crafter (normal crafting table)

-Before you can use the Staffan's Crafter, you must craft one in a **regular crafting table**.
+Before you can use the Staffan's Crafter, you must craft one in a regular crafting table with the recipe below.

 | Result | Recipe (3×3) | Legend |
 |--------|--------------|--------|